arunahuja94/asquare/README.md

 <!-- Header -->

 <p align="center">
-  <b>Asquare is a Password Manager Application build in react native</b>
+  <b>Asquare is a Password Manager Application build in react native with Realm as local database</b>
   <br />
 <!--
   <p align="center">